searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 **spec.command**

 `spec.command` defines the check command which will be called by Icinga.
-To use the webhook server, the fixed value of `hyperalert check_webhook` is used as `spec.command`.
+To use the webhook server, skip the command field.

 **spec.webhook**